-* appointment as Professor at Antwerp University in 2007, “European and comparative private international law” (10 % appointment, in addition to the full-time appointment in Leiden)
+* appointment as Professor of law at Antwerp University in 2007, “European and comparative private international law” (10 % ZAP appointment, in addition to the full-time appointment in Leiden)

 * appointment as senior-fellow (“Meijers-fellow”) in the research programme “Securing the rule of law in a world of multilevel jurisdiction” as well as in the research programme “Coherent Private Law” at Leiden University

 * appointment as senior-fellow at the Dutch Human Rights Research School (coordinated by the University of Utrecht)

 * appointment as senior-fellow in the research programme “Law enforcement and proper administration of justice” at Antwerp University